10 top tips for baby friendly holidays to Africa

 Kruger National Park does have a low malaria risk, however Madikwe and Kwandwe Game Reserves are malaria free, which means you and your family can enjoy an African safari holiday without having to worry about taking anti-malaria medication.

 South Africa is also a favourite of European families travelling with small children due to the minimal time difference.

-For accommodation, we highly recommend Melton Manor in Kwandwe, a contemporary sole-use safari villa with easy access to Kwandwe Private Game Reserve.
+For luxury accommodation, we highly recommend Melton Manor in Kwandwe, a contemporary sole-use safari villa with easy access to Kwandwe Private Game Reserve.
 The villa has plenty of space with four en-suite bedrooms, a swimming pool and a personal butler who can assist you during your stay.